alexwlchan/alexwlchan.net/src/_drafts/2023-in-reading.md

 This is a gorgeous story about grief and heartbreak, and two people learning to find love again after great tragedy.

-The phone box itself is almost mundane, with no special magic or power.
-When I first saw the title, I wondered if this was a fantasy or sci-fi book – I was getting strong TARDIS vibes – but it’s not, and that’s a good thing.
+The phone box itself is mundane, with no special magic or power.
+When I first saw the title, I wondered if this was a fantasy or sci-fi book – I was getting TARDIS vibes – but it’s not, and that’s a good thing.
-Instead, we see very little of the conversations people have inside the phone box, which are largely private.
+It's just an ordinary phone box in a garden in Bell Gardia, a few hours from Tokyo.

+People go to the phone box to have conversations with their loved ones – often they're talking to people who have died, but not always.
+Some talk to estranged family, others talk to friends who are alive but mentally incapacitated or traumatised.
+These conversations are largely private, and we don't get to hear many of them.

-The book only revolves around a handful of characters – Yui, Takeshi, and Hana.
-Although we see other people who visit the phone box, we only see them through their eyes.
-Focusing on just a few characters is a smart move, because it lets us see more of their lives and their feelings.
+Instead, the book focuses on a handful of characters – Sui, Takeshi, and Hana – and how they interact with the phone box, and its other visitors.
+They've all suffered losses, and their visits to the phone box are what help them to start reconnecting with people.

 It reminded me a lot of Toshikazu Kawaguchi’s books, which I adore – grief and sadness but with an ultimately positive message.